iNinad/logzio-metrics-reporter/README.md

 ## Overview
 This repository contains:
 - A Python script (`logz_metrics_handler.py`) that queries logs from different environments (e.g., EU and NA) based on specified parameters, processes them, and generates results in CSV format or uploads them to Confluence.
+- The script supports concurrent query execution using `multiprocessing.Pool` and `ThreadPoolExecutor` for enhanced performance during parallel processing.
 - A Jenkins pipeline (`Jenkinsfile`) that automates script execution and handles environment setup.
 - A Dockerization option, including `docker-compose` support, to run the script in a containerized environment.
 - Dependencies listed in `requirements.txt`.